Subscribe Now: 1 Full Year for Only $14.95!

 Filter by metrics like accessibility, sound level, and walking distance to transportation.
 We'll give you detailed results, including a room view photo and room request text specifically formatted for Walt Disney World's reservation system!

 The 1,008-room French Quarter section is a sanitized Disney version of New Orleans’s Vieux Carré.
 Consisting of seven three-story guest-room buildings next to the Sassagoula River, the resort suggests what New Orleans would look like if its buildings were painted every year and garbage collectors never went on strike.
-There are prim pink-and-blue guest buildings with wrought-iron filigree, shuttered windows, and old fashioned iron lampposts.
-In keeping with the Crescent City theme, the French Quarter is landscaped with magnolia trees and overgrown vines.
+Prim pink-and-blue guest buildings are festooned with wrought-iron filigree, shuttered windows, and old-fashioned iron lampposts.
+In keeping with the Crescent City theme, French Quarter is landscaped with magnolia trees and overgrown vines.
 The centrally located Mint contains the registration area and food court and is a reproduction of a turn-of-the-19th-century building where Mississippi Delta farmers sold their harvests.

 Most readers really like Port Orleans French Quarter.
 This comment from a Wynnewood, Pennsylvania, father of two is typical:

-I highly recommend Port O rleans French Quarter.
+I highly recommend Port Orleans French Quarter.
 We stayed at All-Star Movies on our last trip and didn’t think it made sense to stay anywhere else.
 Well, we were wrong.
 The price difference wasn’t that big, and what we got for the difference was well worth it: uncrowded pool, bellhop service, front-door greeters with great tips for touring, and a bigger, more comfortable room.
 Totally worth the extra money.